eddietejeda/example-infrastructure/README.md

 - Deploys to Elastic Container
 - etc.

-I plan to continue to add functionality when needed.
+I will add functionality when needed.

 ## Deployment Workflow